pagkly/Zed/Investopedia3/How the Quality Spread Differential Is Used.md

 How the Quality Spread Differential Is Used
 ## What Is the Quality Spread Differential?

-The quality spread differential (QSD) is used to calculate the difference between market [interest rates](https://www.investopedia.com/terms/i/interestrate.asp) that the two parties potentially entering into an interest rate swap are able to achieve.
+The quality spread differential (QSD) is used to calculate the difference between market [[interest rates]](https://www.investopedia.com/terms/i/interestrate.asp) that the two parties potentially entering into an interest rate swap are able to achieve.
 QSD is a measurement that companies can use to gauge interest rate swap counter-party default risk.

 ## The Basics of the Quality Spread Differential

-A quality spread differential is a measure used in interest rate [swap](https://www.investopedia.com/terms/s/swap.asp) analysis.
+A quality spread differential is a measure used in interest rate [[swap]](https://www.investopedia.com/terms/s/swap.asp) analysis.
 This tool is used by companies of different creditworthiness.
-They use a quality spread differential to gauge [default risk](https://www.investopedia.com/terms/d/defaultrisk.asp).
+They use a quality spread differential to gauge [[default risk]](https://www.investopedia.com/terms/d/defaultrisk.asp).
 When the QSD is positive, the swap is considered to benefit both parties involved.

 The quality spread differential is the difference between the two quality spreads.
 It can be calculated as follows: